-IAM Conditions allows you to set conditions that control how permissions are granted to principals.
+IAM Conditions allows you to set conditions that control how permissions are granted or denied to principals.
 Cloud Storage supports the following types of condition attributes:

-resource.name: Grant access to buckets and objects based on the bucket or object name.
+resource.name: Grant or deny access to buckets and objects based on the bucket or object name.
 You can also use

 resource.typeto grant access to either buckets or objects, but doing so is mostly redundant with using